-Rheumatology Services at Cedars-Sinai Medical Center comprises as a multidisciplinary team of experts, including rheumatologists, sports medicine specialists, nurses, physical and occupational therapists, pharmacists, psychologists, social workers, research scientists and other health professionals.
-Team members collaborate to diagnose, treat and monitor these chronic conditions, and they work with each patient to develop an individualized treatment program.
+We offer a multidisciplinary team of experts, including rheumatologists, nurses, physical and occupational therapists, dieticians, social workers, research scientists and other health professionals who strive to deliver outstanding, compassionate, state-of-the-art care.
+Team members collaborate to diagnose and effectively treat and monitor these rheumatic conditions, working with each patient to develop an individualized treatment program.

-Cedars-Sinai world-renowned research scientists are investigating the causes of these conditions in an effort to find better treatments and cures.
-Patients with rheumatic conditions have an opportunity to participate in clinical trials that are designed to test the effectiveness of promising new approaches to treatment.
+Cedars-Sinai attracts world-renowned research scientists investigating the causes of these autoimmune disorders to predict clinical outcomes with greater precision and ultimately discover safer and more effective therapies.
+Patients with rheumatic conditions have an opportunity to participate in clinical trials that are designed to test the effectiveness of the most promising new treatments.

 Kao Autoimmunity Institute and Scleroderma Program